Your AI agent installs packages.

 Enforce it — one command, per project

-Registers a pre-execution shell hook for Claude Code and Cursor.
-Denied installs come back with the exact SafeInstall-routed command, so the agent self-corrects in one step.
+Registers pre-execution shell hooks for Claude Code, Codex, and Cursor — and locks the trust surface over them.
+Raw installs come back routed through SafeInstall, so the agent self-corrects in one step.
 Guard docs → · MCP setup →

 Your agent's config files are the new crontab.